 Ms. Yara Sallam is a Human Rights lawyer whose activism in the promotion of the rights of women in Egypt is outstanding.
 From the tender age of 15, she had already sown the seeds of activism.
 She forwarded legislative changes within the Egyptian judiciary in regards to women’s rights and has worked as a professional legal assistant at the African Commission on Human and Peoples’ Rights (ACHPR) in The Gambia.
 She worked as program manager of the Women Human Rights Defenders Program (WHRDP) at Nazra for Feminist Studies in Egypt and is currently working with Egyptian Initiative for Personal Rights.

-LIVINGSTONE SEWANYANA (Winner of the East & Horn of Africa Shield 2013)
+East & Horn of Africa Shield Award Winner 2013

 Livingstone is a Ugandan Human Rights Defender and the Executive Director of the Foundation for Human Rights Initiative.
 FHRI is an NGO that addresses the entire range of human rights: civil and political as well as economic, social and cultural rights as defined in international human rights covenants.
 Livingstone is well known for his activism on the death penalty and continues to fight for the rights of all Ugandans.